Skip to content

 Introduction to Biologics, Biosimilars, and Schedule M (Revised)

 Biologics and biosimilars are among the most advanced pharmaceutical products, offering targeted treatments for diseases such as cancer, autoimmune disorders, and rare genetic conditions.
 Unlike chemically synthesized drugs, biologics are derived from living organisms, making their manufacturing processes complex and sensitive to variations.
-Schedule M (Revised) under the Drugs and Cosmetics Act, 1940, provides comprehensive Good Manufacturing Practices (GMP) guidelines to ensure the quality, safety, and efficacy of
+Schedule M (Revised) under the Drugs and Cosmetics Act, 1940, provides comprehensive Good Manufacturing Practices (GMP) guidelines to ensure the quality, safety, and efficacy of these critical therapies.

 This article explores how Schedule M (Revised) addresses the unique challenges in manufacturing biologics and biosimilars, ensuring compliance and patient safety.